neo4j-field/text2cypher-student/workshop/01/01b_local_set_up.md

 You can find the install instructions [here](https://python-poetry.org/docs/#installing-with-pipx)

-### Graphviz
+### Graphviz [Optional]

 `Graphviz` is optional and only required to visualize the graph architecture.
-If you skip this install, then make sure to skip any notebook cells that handle visualization.
+We won't need it in this workshop, but we use it to visualize agents in the `ps-genai-agents` project.

 You can find install instructions [here](https://graphviz.org/download/)